davatorium/rofi/doc/rofi.1.markdown

 Set the name to use for mode.
 This is used as prompt and in combi-browser.

-It is now prefered to use the configuration file:
+It is now preferred to use the configuration file:

 ```css
 configuration {